Get specialist immigration advice

 For example, you might not be able to leave the UK because:

-you have a medical condition which makes you ‘extremely vulnerable’ to coronavirus – check if you’re extremely vulnerable on the NHS Inform website
+you have a medical condition which makes you ‘extremely vulnerable’ to coronavirus – check if you’re extremely vulnerable on GOV.UK

 the country you need to go to won’t let you in because of coronavirus